 To understand how 2:1 fructose works, you need to consider how carbohydrate gets from a traditional energy or sports drink (containing a source of carbohydrate that breaks down to glucose and contains little or no fructose.) into your muscles where it will be used as fuel.
 After swallowing your drink, it sits in the stomach for a while before moving down to your intestine.
 During that journey, the various types of carbohydrate found in the drink are broken down to glucose by your digestive system.
 Glucose is the main source of energy for the body.

 Before glucose can get from the intestine and into your blood stream where it will be carried to the working muscles, it must first pass through the intestine wall.
 It does this by using glucose transporters, which are similar to revolving doors.

 But there is a problem.
-These doors only allow glucose to pass relatively slowly and this results in a bottleneck at the wall of the intestine.
+These transporters, or doors, only allow glucose to pass relatively slowly and this results in a bottleneck at the wall of the intestine.
 It’s thought that this glucose bottleneck is what limits the maximum amount of carbohydrate your body can absorb from a traditional sports drink to around 60 gram per hour.